NathanKr/github-actions-tag-per-deploy/README.md

 <h1>Project Name</h1>
-Versioned Deployments
+Versioned Deployments with GitHub Actions

 <h2>Project Description</h2>
 "Versioned Deployments" provides a streamlined approach to uniquely identify each application deployment to production.
 By leveraging GitHub Actions' automatically incrementing `run_id`, this workflow creates a specific Git tag for every push to `main` and makes that tag available as an environment variable within your application.
-This system ensures precise traceability for debugging, internal version display, and documenting specific content versions.
+This ensures traceability for debugging, admin displays, and versioned content.

 <h2>Motivation</h2>
 <p>When deploying applications to production, associating specific code versions with live deployments is crucial.
 Traditional semantic versioning (e.g., 1.2.3) is often manually updated and doesn't always reflect every individual deployment.
 This project automates the creation of unique deployment tags, resolving key challenges:</p>